 Another resource for funding your education is your personal network.
 Some medical students lean on generous well-to-do parents, relatives, or other benefactors.

-“You may be surprised to learn as you go through medical school how often this option is used,” says Dr. Richard Beddingfield, Anesthesiologist, in his book, Med School Uncensored.
+“You may be surprised to learn as you go through medical school how often this option is used,” says Dr. Richard Beddingfield, an anesthesiologist, in his book, Med School Uncensored.

 "You may be surprised to learn as you go through medical school how often this option is used."